 Usage-based design is relevant for any business process.
 Application of IoT data can help retailers provide truly custom and timely offers, improve store layouts and redesign products based on usage patterns.

 Banks can adjust financial products based on a real-time capital exploitation view.
-Insurers can provide more agile policies based on real-time conditions of a client’s health or a business’s standing.

 Product manufacturers can use performance data to prioritize functionality correction and eliminate underused features, streamline urgent modifications, redesign tasks and jobs, and build a more conscious strategic approach for future development.